Undead Nightmare: Reception

 As a continuation, "Red Dead Redemption's elegiac tone knits incredibly well with [its expansion's] arch Gothic horror", wrote Whitehead.
 Critics found the expansion's story to be much more lighthearted in comparison to the main game, with a different overall feel.
-IGN marked the title's exaggerated theatricality and overtones of horror B movie panache.
+Steimer (IGN marked the title's exaggerated theatricality and overtones of horror B movie panache.
 At the time, zombies were a recurring motif in video games.
 Whitehead added that Rockstar's ability to use the "most played-out and over-exposed cultural meme" in their "epic Western" without the product appearing silly or gimmicky was a testament to their design acumen.
 For instance, a talk with Sasquatch was both absurd and poignant.
 The expansion's script, he wrote, understood the spirit of its characters and balanced sardonicism and honest pathos.
-While Whitehead wrote felt positively of the treatment of the main character, he considered the expansion's mission design lackluster and complained of too many quests in which the player fetches items for other people and traveling between points only to initiate cutscenes.
-GameSpot praised the story's humor but felt that it was less interesting and varied compared to the main game.
+While Whitehead liked the treatment of the main character, he considered the expansion's mission design lackluster and complained of too many quests in which the player fetches items for other people and traveling between points only to initiate cutscenes.
+Calvert (GameSpot praised the story's humor but felt that it was less interesting and varied compared to the main game.
 Reviewers recommended finishing the base game before starting the downloadable content, not for spoilers but to make the most of the game's references to the original story.

 Reviewers noted the amount of work Rockstar put into the expansion's production.
-GameSpot said that the expansion added significantly new features and kept the main game's best qualities in its presentation.
-Whitehead (Eurogamer) wrote that Rockstar's effort appeared to challenge their constraints while other developers often aim for the bare minimum.
+Calvert (GameSpot said that the expansion added significantly new features and kept the main game's best qualities in its presentation.
+Whitehead (Eurogamer wrote that Rockstar's effort appeared to challenge their constraints while other developers often aim for the bare minimum.
 The reviewer compared the game's reinvigoration to that of the download content created for Rockstar's Grand Theft Auto IV.
 He also appreciated the continuity of the "apocalyptic" and melancholic ambience in which the base game considered the metaphorical extinction of the cowboy west while the expansion considered the literal extinction of civilization.
 Critics noted ways in which Undead Nightmare borrowed zombie designs from the Left 4 Dead series.
 This disappointed Eurogamer's reviewer in consideration of Rockstar's reputation as a pioneer rather than an imitator.
 GameSpot's highlights from the game included its multiplayer, imaginative weaponry, mythical mounts, and eerie soundtrack.